The answer is, it depends. But there are multiple factors you should know about that impact the final price of an air conditioner installation.

 Another element that impacts the cost of air conditioning is the SEER rating.
 SEER stands for Seasonal Energy Efficiency Ratio.
 A SEER rating measures the energy efficiency of a cooling system.
 The rating is derived from an equation that compares a system’s cooling capacity with the energy input.
 The higher the SEER rating, the more energy-efficient the air conditioning system.

 States have different regulations for what level SEER rating a home air conditioning system should have.
-In New Hampshire and Massachusetts, all home central air conditioning systems must have a SEER rating of 13 or higher.
+As of January 2023, all home central air conditioning systems in New Hampshire and Massachusetts must have a SEER rating of 14 or higher.

 Some homeowners choose to purchase a central air conditioning system with a higher SEER than legally required.
 While a more energy-efficient system will cost more money upfront, it can significantly save money on your electricity bill throughout the system’s lifespan.